facebookresearch/hydra/demos/2_compose/README.md

     ...
 ```

-We have 3 configuration families, a single run would include a combination of dataset, model and optimizer.
+We have 3 configuration families, a single run cab include a combination of dataset, model and optimizer.

 If we just run compose nothing new is loaded:
 ```text